Date of Award

 What this thesis will not do is critically assess why there is a mental health crisis.
 I do, however, recognize its importance in deconstructing why our society is suffering from poor mental health, whether that has to do with our neoliberal-capitalist society that prioritizes profits and consumption over our basic human needs and health or even extreme forms of isolation (not just because of a pandemic, but maybe due to the socialized motive to work tirelessly in order to achieve riches or fame).
 The critical analysis of the alarming mental health rates being viewed as a symptom of a much larger societal issue would be my natural second-step in wrestling with these ideas.
 However, to keep my sanity and not bite off more than I can chew for this thesis, I will discuss methods to help oneself in this broken system we live in.
 How these methods may be a stepping stone to help fix the broken system will be a question I will continue to wrestle with beyond this project.

 Correa, Jacob, "An Unexpected Growth Journey: A Review and Self-Study of Health Habits & Why It Matters Today" (2021).
 Honor Scholar Theses.
-167.
+167, Scholarly and Creative Work from DePauw University.